 Head and neck examination as part of the secondary survey

-Look for facial or scalp bruising, lacerations, depressed skull fractures and otorrhea or rhinorrhea, two signs of basal skull fractures.
-Glasgow coma scale should be determined during this examination and pupillary reflexes should be checked.
-Optic fundoscopic examination should be performed looking for retinal hemorrhages, a sign of non-accidental injury in infants.
+Look for facial or scalp bruising, lacerations, depressed skull fractures and otorrhea or rhinorrhea – two signs of basal skull fractures.
+The Glasgow coma scale should be determined during this examination and pupillary reflexes should be checked.
+An optic fundoscopic examination should be performed looking for retinal hemorrhages, a sign of non-accidental injury in infants.

 Based on the Glasgow coma scale (GCS), the severity of the traumatic brain injury (TBI) can be determined.
 Mild TBI has a GCS between 13 and 15, moderate TBI has a GCS between 9 and 12 and severe TBI has a GCS between 3 and 8.
 Any child with a GCS < 8 should be intubated.

 Children with a GCS < 12, loss of consciousness at time of injury, obvious signs of skull fracture, or focal neurological signs or symptoms such as seizures, should undergo a brain computed tomography scan.
 Whenever a brain computed tomography scan is performed in a traumatic child, the C-spine should be included.